 NOTE: If you use cheese, it’s technically “potatoes au gratin”, but I promise not to tell anyone.

 Add Meats!
-A great addition is chopped ham or country, for a wonderful dish of scalloped potatoes and ham.
+A great addition is chopped or country ham, for a wonderful dish of scalloped potatoes and ham.
 I also love it with Mexican chorizo or smoked andouille sausage.

 Spice It Up.
 This is not usually a "spicy" recipe, but you can very easily up that spice and heat factor with the addition of your favorite spices.